 We’re committed to doing our part.
 That work starts by providing the global research community with more and better data.

-If you're a researcher interested in using our data, or adding research instruments to our platform, please send a short description of you, your research, and your goals to firstname.lastname@example.org.
+If you're an academic researcher interested in using our data, or adding research instruments to our platform, please refer to our non-commercial data program.

 The ocean has absorbed an estimated 30% ± 7% of the anthropogenic CO2 that has been released into the atmosphere over the past 150 years.